sst-summer/MiniAMR-DPCPP/README.md

   if time for refinement then
     refine mesh
   end if
-end for
+end for'

 Stencil Execution:

-for some number of blocks
+'for some number of blocks
   flatten bp->array from 4d to 1d
   store in inputArray
   create blank array outputArray